 Published Date: Mar 26, 2017

-The Eighth Meeting of the Economic Advisory Council was held under the convenership of Dr Ishrat Husain, along side Finance Minister Senator Mohammad Ishaq Dar.
-The meeting was attended by the members of EAC including Abid Hasan, Sakib Sherani, Dr Abid Suleri, Arshad Zuberi, Qazi Azmat Isa, Farrakh Qayyum and Farrukh Saleem.
+The meeting was attended by Abid Hasan, Sakib Sherani, Abid Qayum Suleri, Arshad Zuberi, Qazi Azmat Isa, Farrukh Qayyum and Farrukh Saleem.

-Highlighting the aims of the meeting, the Convenor stated that EAC should focus on making recommendations to the government for the next budget which should meet the requirements of a growing economy and at the same time provide necessary relief to the people.
+Highlighting the aim of the meeting, the convener said that EAC should focus on making recommendations to the government for the next budget which should meet the requirements of a growing economy and at the same time provide necessary relief to the people.

-In his remarks, the Finance Minister highlighted three important aspects of the economic situation since the last meeting, He gave a detailed account of the OECD Multilateral Convention on Mutual Administrative Assistance in Tax Matters and the Swiss bilateral agreement.
+In his remarks, Finance Minister Ishaq Dar highlighted three aspects of the economic situation since the last meeting.
+He gave a detailed account of the OECD Multilateral Convention on Mutual Adminis-trative Assistance in Tax Matters and the Swiss bilateral agreement.
 He said that these agreements will go a long way in bringing transparency and improving tax administration.

-Senior official of the Ministry of Commerce gave a detailed account of the trade performance and highlighted the reasons for a slowing of exports including global growth slowdown.
+The Ministry of Commerce officials gave a detailed account of the trade performance and highlighted the reasons for a slowing of exports including global growth slowdown.
 He said that the recent export incentives along with the initiatives under Strategic Trade Policy Framework 2015-18 will help increase exports.

-Members of the EAC Abid Hasan, Dr Abid Qaiyum Suleri, Qazi Azmat Isa and Sakib Sherani also made presentations on different aspects of Pakistan ‘s economy.
-In his presentation, Mr. Abid Hasan stressed upon the need to lower corporate taxes, taxing the wealth created in real estate and stock market.
+In his presentation, Abid Hasan stressed the need to lower corporate taxes, taxing the wealth created in real estate and stock market.
 He also underlined the need for narrowing the trust gap between FBR and the tax payers, making the tax return simpler and instituting periodic quality of service survey of tax payers after 2-3 years to get feedback for further improving the tax administration.

-Dr Abid Qaiyum Suleri, highlighted the need to increase allocations for food security, strengthening one window operations in key regulatory bodies to increase ease of doing business and reduce compliance cost of taxes.
+Suleri, in his presentation highlighted the need to increase allocations for food security, strengthening one window operations in key regulatory bodies to increase ease of doing business and reduce compliance cost of taxes.
 He called for a focus on increasing services exports.

-Sakib Sherani ‘s proposals focusing on policy advice covered the areas of public debt, reviving exports and improving public finances.
-He emphasised upon improving the ease of doing business to improve investment, reducing taxes so that growth could be promoted and further improving the efficiency of public expenditures.
+Sherani ‘s proposals focusing on policy advice covered the areas of public debt, reviving exports and improving public finances.
+He emphasized upon improving the ease of doing business to improve investment, reducing taxes so that growth could be promoted and further improving the efficiency of public expenditures.